isacikgoz/tldr/README.md

 - Interactive
 - Smart file suggestions (further suggestions will be added)
 - Simple implementation
-- One of the fastest clients (see [Benchmarks](https://github.com/isacikgoz/tldr/wiki/Benchmarks))
+- One of the fastest clients, even fastest (see [Benchmarks](https://github.com/isacikgoz/tldr/wiki/Benchmarks))
-- Supports all mainstream platforms and easy install (Linux, MacOS, Windows)
+- Supports all mainstream platforms and easy to install (Linux, MacOS, Windows)
 - Pure-go (*even contains built-in git*)

 ## Installation